-Maintaining required health insurance coverage for the entire program period specified on the Form DS-2019.
+- Maintaining required health insurance coverage for the entire program period specified on the Form DS-2019.

-  - Reporting a change of address to the CIE by submitting an online Address Form found on our forms page.
+- Reporting a change of address to the CGE by submitting an online Address Form found on our forms page.

 - Filing timely and appropriate transfers and extension requests with ISSS.